Create Nginx Rewrite Rules with return and rewrite

 }

 When a request like /contact arrives, Nginx first checks if the file exists literally, then tries it as a directory, and finally falls back to the @extensionless-php location.
-The rewrite adds .php and re-evaluates, matching the PHP location block.
+The rewrite adds .php and starts a new location search.
+Pair this pattern with the PHP-FPM location already used by the site, because socket paths and FastCGI include files vary by package source.

 Prevent Image Hotlinking